Full Year Results Financial Statement And Related Announcement

 Many oil majors have cut expenditure leading to very few orders for rigs and support vessels.
 The average utilisation rate of jack-up rigs, semi-sub rigs, drill ships and support vessels have continued their decline in the past year.

-Under such challenging circumstances, the decline in new orders which started in 2014 has continued into the first 9 months of 2016.
+Under such challenging circumstances, the decline in new orders which started in 2014 has continued into the year of 2016.
 Moreover, some customers have delayed accepting delivery of projects upon completion and it is possible that more customers will seek to delay delivery of projects or seek deferment of payment schedules.
-Construction contracts due from customers in the marine engineering and ship building segments amounted to $4.3 billion as at 30 September 2016 (as compared to $4.6 billion as at 31 December 2015) and may be subject to impairment if the market and operating conditions deteriorate further in the future.
+Construction contracts due from customers in the marine engineering and ship building segments amounted to $3.6 billion as at 31 December 2016 (as compared to $4.6 billion as at 31 December 2015) and may be subject to impairment if the market and operating conditions deteriorate further in the future.

-The future of the DP3 Deepwater Drillship (DDD) continues to remain uncertain.
-While it has been successfully completed by COSCO Dalian shipyard and trials and testing have been carried out, COSCO Dalian shipyard is currently still in discussions with relevant oil companies to negotiate for a lease or to sell the DDD.
-There is no assurance that any lease or sale will materialise especially since the DDD is a specialised vessel.
+The future of the DP3 Deepwater Drillship (DDD) continues to remain uncertain as there is no assurance that any lease or sale will materialise especially since the DDD is a specialised vessel.

 In 2015 and 2016, the Group experienced delivery date extensions and order cancellations for several of its projects.
-These included extensions for the Sevan Developer which is being built by COSCO Qidong shipyard for Sevan Drilling, the jack-up drilling rig (hull number N408) which is being built by COSCO Nantong shipyard for KS Drilling, the harsh environment semi-submersible accommodation rig which is being built by COSCO Qidong shipyard for Axis Nova, the advanced semi-submersible accommodation vessel which is being built by COSCO Qidong shipyard for Prosafe Rigs.
-In addition, the orders for the two floating accommodation units that COSCO Nantong shipyard (hull number N381) and COSCO Qidong shipyard (hull number N675) contracted to build for the TEEKAY group have been terminated.
+These included extensions for the Sevan Developer, a jack-up drilling rig (hull number N408), a harsh environment semi-submersible accommodation rig, an advanced semi-submersible accommodation vessel, a semi-submersible tender assist drilling rig and several bulk carriers.
+In addition, the orders for the two floating accommodation units (hull number N381 and N675) have been terminated.
 The Group will continue to monitor the risks associated with these projects as well as contracts for modules of drillships and FPSO with certain Brazilian customers.

-Amidst persistent weakness in the state of the global economy, challenging market conditions and depressed crude oil prices, an increasing number of the Group's customers may be unable to meet their contractual payment obligations to the Group, either in a timely manner or at all, or may otherwise default on these obligations.
-Moreover, any tightening of the availability and cost of credit in a market that is already under considerable stress could also adversely affect the ability of customers to meet their financial obligations.
+Amidst continuing weakness in the state of the global economy, challenging market conditions and depressed crude oil prices, an increasing number of the Group's customers may be unable to meet their contractual payment obligations to the Group, either in a timely manner or at all, or may otherwise default on these obligations.
+Moreover, any tightening of the availability and cost of credit could also adversely affect the ability of customers to meet their financial obligations.
 These will adversely impact the Group's financial position.

 Any adverse volatility in currency movements, rise in wages, prices of raw materials required for production as well as higher financing costs may exert even greater downward pressure on the operating margins of the Group's shipyard operations.